EQWorks/python-curriculum/01-immediate-applications-2.md

 'puppies'
 ```

-This is a `range` operation that "_takes the characters from index 5 to index 12 (exclusive)_", or interpreted in another way as "_takes the characters from index 5 and count up to a total of 12 - 5 = 7 characters_".
+The above is a _range_ operation that takes the characters from index 5 (included) to index 12 (excluded).
+Another way to interpret it is that it takes the characters from index 5 and count up to 7 (12 - 5) characters.

 You can even specify the third variation to "jump" the sequence: